jcarlos-prieto/niliBOX/resources/API.md

 ### Video subsystem
 The *Video* subsystem handles the video input devices.
 There is no equivalent for output video devices.
 Every video device can be identified in 3 different ways:
-- *Device name*: A string that identifies a video device available in the system
+- *Device name*: A string that uniquely identifies a video device available in the system
 - *Device id*: An integer identifying a video device that has been open and can be used for input operations
 - *Description*: A string providing a readable name for the video device